plamarque/sphinx-poc/docs/PersonalApplications/Connections/Accept-Deny-Connection-Request.rst

 **The first way**

 Use the Invitations application on the Social Intranet homepage.
-See `here <#PLFUserGuide.GettingStarted.SocialIntranetHomepage.IntranetApplications.InvitationsApplication>`__ for more details.
+See :ref:`here <invitationsapp>` for more details.

 **The second way**

-Select the Requests Received tab in the My Connections page.
+1. Select the Requests Received tab in the My Connections page.

 |image0|

-Click Confirm/ Ignore under the contact name to accept/deny the request respectively.
+2. Click Confirm/ Ignore under the contact name to accept/deny the request respectively.

-    **Note**

-    You can also accept the request by hovering your cursor over the contact name, then click Confirm.
+    .. note:: You can also accept the request by hovering your cursor over the contact name, then click Confirm.

 **The third way**

-`Access the profile page of the contact <#PLFUserGuide.ManagingYourPersonalApplications.ManagingYourConnections.ViewingProfileOfOtherContacts>`__ who sent you a connection request, then click Accept Request/ **Deny**.
+:ref:`Access the profile page of the contact <View-Profile-Contacts>` who sent you a connection request, then click Accept Request or Deny button.

 |image1|